GabrielKLS/GabrielKLS/README.md

 ###

 <p align="left">Hello!
-My name is João Gabriel.
-I am studying Computer Science at the Federal University of Cariri and I am a game development enthusiast.
-I have a great interest in learning and creating innovative projects in the technology field, especially in game development.</p>
+My name is João Gabriel, and I’m studying Computer Science at the Federal University of Cariri.
+I have a deep enthusiasm for game development and am constantly seeking to learn and create innovative tech projects.</p>

 ###